awtyklo/carve-api/README.md

 2. `v2.x` - branch for version `2.x` (Symfony 6.4)
 3. `v1.x` - branch for version `1.x` (Symfony 5.4)

+# Release

+Add new release on GitHub.
+It should be automatically synchronized by packagist.
+Remember to add tag (i.e. `3.0.1`) as well.

 ## Configuration

 Add in `config/packages/doctrine.yaml`.
 It will enable storing `Types::DATETIME_MUTABLE` always in UTC timezone.